UniKerogen/TempleECE3712/Assignment 1/ReadME.md

 1. Use the first part from the Theory 2 till the nasty for loop.
 2. Get the section of the input for the Theory 1 and attach it behind.
+    The actual calculation is the calculation inside the first for loop in Branch 1.
 3. Get the calcualtion branch from Branch 1 and attach it behind.
+    Make sure you change the Y and Z inside the compiled function.
+Also get rid of the clf.
+Change the figure(3) into figure(2).
 4. Get the calculation branch from Branch 2 and attach it behind.
+    Make sure you change the X and Z inside the compiled function.
+Also get rid of the clf.
-5. Uncomment the output function and change some input values for output.
+5. Comment the output function (disp and fprintf).
-6. Get the graphing function from Subplot 1 and attach it behind.
+6. Get the graphing function from Subplot 1 & 2 and attach it behind to each calculation (Step 3 & 4).

-NOTICES: It may take a while to run the funtion!